V01D-NULL/MoonOS/README.md

 - A small libc for the userland

 # This is currently being working on:
+- Optmizing the bitmap pmm with a linked list for faster allocation and dealloction of memory + it's better for non-contiguous memory
 - HTML Doxygen kernel and library documentation
 - Setting up a webpage for the doxygen docs (hosted by github)
-- pmm (bitmap based ~ might switch to slab allocation in the future)

 # Directory walkthrough:
 - libs/   	  --  Here you will find kernel libs and ports.
 (Planning on putting things like bash and Doom in this lib/ folder)